 When news first broke in February this year of the Hepatitis A virus potentially being carried in certain brands of frozen berries, distributors and supermarkets were swift in recalling these products and issuing warnings to the public.

 Product recall: From a BI perspective, affected distributors would incur additional expenses including costs to recall the frozen berries from all supermarkets, consumer refund costs, drop in sales, and the cost of PR rebuilding after brand damage.
 Product Recall is another insurance policy with a BI element, however this is not widely purchased and can sometimes be restricted to government-forced recalls.
-For brand protection and in the spirit of customer goodwill, the insured (and their broker) should endeavor to have this restrictive trigger removed.
+For brand protection and in the spirit of customer goodwill, the insured (and their broker) should endeavour to have this restrictive trigger removed.

 Supply chain: Supply chain management plays a key role in this scenario.
 While supply chain interruption can arise for a range of reasons, traditional insurance coverage at present is generally limited to that arising from physical damage at a direct or primary supplier.
 This is sometimes further restricted to FLEXA (fire, lightning, explosion, aircraft) perils.
 In the case of the frozen berries, it was clearly not a simple case of damage caused by a fire at a direct supplier.
 Investigation costs to identify the offshore plants supplying the contaminated berries and the subsequent costs for corrective measures in the production and processing chains, including finding replacement supplier and improving quality control measures, are all additional expenses on top of loss of revenue suffered by the distributor.